ararslan/FrankenTuples.jl/docs/src/index.md

 These are some additional ways to use `FrankenTuple`s.
 The most interesting of these is perhaps `hasmethod`, which permits looking for methods that have particular keyword arguments.
-This is not currently possible with the generic method in Base.

 ```@docs
 Base.hasmethod